 A note for current clients: We expect staff to remain available, but In-office staff are limited, in lieu of this please scan and email documentation, when possible, to your worker.

 Note that USCIS offices have temporarily suspended all routine face-to-face services with applicants, including all interviews and naturalization ceremonies.
-USCIS offices will re-open April 7 unless the public closures are extended further.
+USCIS offices will re-open June 4, 2020.

 Outside of the travel restrictions outlined below, our international programs are still accepting applications, working with families in-process and helping children to find families.